oauth-wg/oauth-selective-disclosure-jwt/main.md

 ## Minimum length of the salt

 The RECOMMENDED length of the randomly-generated portion of the salt is at least 128 bits.

+Note that minimum 128 bits would be necessary when SHA-256, HMAC-SHA256, or a function of similar strength is used, but a smaller salt size might achieve similar level of security if a stronger iterative derivation function is used.

 ## Choice of a hash function